Manpreet-Singh-2004/Common-and-Basics-Codes/Express_Explain.md

 - findByIdAndUpdate(id,{...},{new:true}) → update a note and return updated version.

 - emptyFields.push('title') → collects missing fields so you can tell the frontend what’s missing.

+- `const user_id = req.user._id` → This line retrieves the logged-in user's ID.
+The req.user object was attached to the request earlier by the `requireAuth` middleware after it successfully verified the user's JWT token.

 ### userController.js